What to bring on a camping trip

 Campers adorn their site in Wisconsin's Northern Highland-American Legion State Forest.

 Tent camping is the best deal in travel.
-You can go at the last minute, you get the most scenic locations and you pay hardly anything.
+You can go at the last minute, you get the most scenic locations and you pay a pittance.

 It's too bad about all that stuff you have to bring along.

 Some super-organized people love to pack gear and have most of it ready to go after the last camping trip.
 But most of us aren't that kind of person.

 Most of us just want to head out the door and go.
 But if you want to save on a hotel bill, you've got to bring stuff.

 The question is, how much?
 Here's how to make it easy on yourself.